Gnomeo & Juliet: Plot

-In Stratford-upon-Avon, elderly neighbours Miss Montague and Mr. Capulet despise each other.
-When they leave their gardens, their garden gnomes and other lawn ornaments come to life.
-The Montague garden is inhabited by blue-hatted gnomes led by Lady Blueberry, while the Capulet garden is home to red-hatted gnomes led by Lord Redbrick.
-The feud between the human owners is mirrored by their respective gnome factions.
+In the British town of Stratford-upon-Avon, two elderly neighbours, Miss Montague and Mr. Capulet despise each other.
+When they leave their backyards, their garden gnomes and other lawn ornaments come to life.
+The Montague garden is inhabited by blue-hatted gnomes led by Lady Blueberry, while the Capulet's is home to red-hatted gnomes led by Lord Redbrick.
+The feud between the human owners is mirrored by the rivalry of their respective gnome factions.

-During a lawnmower race in an alleyway, Lady Blueberry's son, Gnomeo, competes against Tybalt, a Red gnome, who destroys Gnomeo's mower.
-Later, Gnomeo and his friend Benny infiltrate the Red garden to sabotage Tybalt's mower but instead damage his pedestal, triggering a security alarm.
+One day, during a lawnmower race in an alleyway, Lady Blueberry's son, Gnomeo, competes against Tybalt, a Red gnome, who destroys Gnomeo's lawnmower.
+That night, Gnomeo and his friend, Benny, infiltrate the Red garden to sabotage Tybalt's lawnmower, only for Benny to paint a wishing well, and trigger a security alarm instead.
 During the escape, Gnomeo stumbles into an abandoned garden and meets Juliet, the daughter of Lord Redbrick, who is retrieving a unique Cupid's Arrow orchid.
-They become infatuated until discovering they belong to rival gardens.
-Juliet flees, later confiding in her friend Nanette.
+They become infatuated until they fall into a pond and their disguises get washed away, leading them to discover that they belong to rival gardens.
+Juliet flees, later confiding in her water spout frog friend, Nanette.

-Despite the rivalry, Gnomeo and Juliet continue to meet secretly.
-They encounter Featherstone, a plastic flamingo who encourages their relationship.
-Meanwhile, Lord Redbrick arranges Juliet's pairing with Paris, a Red gnome, though Juliet diverts his attention to Nanette.
-After the Reds destroy a prized Blue plant, Gnomeo retaliates by spraying the Reds' tulips with herbicide, but Juliet catches him in the act.
-The two argue, but reconcile after Featherstone shares how he lost his mate due to their human owners divorcing.
+Despite the rivalry, Gnomeo and Juliet continue to meet secretly in the abandoned garden.
+They encounter Featherstone, a plastic flamingo who was locked in a garden shed for 20 years and encourages their relationship.
+Meanwhile, Lord Redbrick arranges Juliet's pairing with Paris, a nerdy Red gnome, though Juliet diverts his attention to Nanette.
+After the Reds destroy the Blue's prized wisteria, Gnomeo retaliates by attempting to spray the Reds' tulips with poison, but Juliet catches him in the act.
+The two bicker, but reconcile after Featherstone shares his story of how he lost his mate and how he was left locked in the shed, due to their human owners divorcing.